mmbillah/academic-kickstart/content/home/experience.md

   date_end = "2022-08-12"
   description = """

+Worked remotely and had an enriching experience of learning new tools and techniques, summarized below.

 * Worked within Agile software development environment by utilizing CI/CD tools and best practices.

 * Incorporated new NLP functionalities (text summarization and emotion detection) to the existing codebase and wrote necessary code for unit testing and model benchmarking against relevant metrics.